AzureOrange404/DangerousWiki/docs/guides/games.md

 [New Games](/games/new_games.md)

 ## Game Manuals
-Here are some manuals for the various games featured by the NEE
+Here are some manuals for the various games featured in the NEE.

 [Manuals - EMPTY](/games/manuals.md)